 Students enrolled in the ILR/UCD Semester in Dublin Program will earn ILR credits through both required and elective coursework especially designed by ILR and UCD faculty members.
 Students will also take a highly-praised course in Irish history and culture that is specifically designed to provide a frame of reference for international students seeking to understand the vibrant and dynamic nation that Ireland is today.

 The ILR School strives to provide the knowledge, skills and tools necessary for students to successfully prepare and participate in the ILR/UCD Semester in Dublin Program.
-We require several pre-departure orientations, including a research meeting with ILR librarians, so your student will be able to access all research materials currently available at the Catherwood Library.
-We also provide referrals to relevant university offices including the Office of Financial Aid, the Bursar's Office, Disability Support Services, the Office of Student Services, and the Office of Career Services, among many others.
+We require several pre-departure orientations, and provide referrals to relevant university offices including the Office of Financial Aid, the Bursar's Office, Disability Support Services, the Office of Student Services, and the Office of Career Services, among many others.

 Eligibility for the ILR/UCD Semester in Dublin Program will be determined on the basis of class standing, academic performance and educational motivation.
 Participation will be limited to ILR juniors and seniors; applicants must have a Grade Point Average of 3.0 or higher; and, applicants must explain how a semester of study in Dublin will enhance their education and facilitate their career development.